PREM Rugby: Current clubs

-The Premiership began the 2022–23 season with 13 clubs, but both Wasps and Worcester Warriors were removed from the league, and automatically relegated, after going into administration.
-Ahead of the 2023–24 season, London Irish also dropped out of the league, as a result of financial insolvency.
+The Premiership began the 2022–23 season with 13 clubs, however both Worcester Warriors and Wasps were removed from the league and automatically relegated after going into administration.
+Additionally, ahead of the following 2023–24 season, London Irish were also removed from the league and automatically relegated as a result of financial insolvency.
+None of these teams were subsequently replaced by promotions from the RFU Championship, thus leaving a division of 10 teams.